LuytsA/Phileo-geographical-expert/README.md

 The loss itself is the negative logarithm of the distribution:
 $$\text{loss} = - \log(\text{MvMF})$$

 The use this loss it must be initialised by providing centers and densities.
-These centers and densities can be taken to be parameters that are optimised during training.
-For example when the training sets contains images from 200 locations around the world, it makes sense to sample from each location 1-5 centers resulting in a total of 200-1000 centers around the world.
-As described in [1] different density correspond to sensitivity at certain scales from $\text{density}=\exp 4 \sim $ 2500km to $\text{density}=\exp 14 \sim $ 25km.
-At the global scale this model is localising Sentinel-2 tiles it seems reasonable to initialise centers around $\exp 7$ and optimise the densities during training.
+These centers and densities can be taken

 [1] Izbicki, Michael et al. “Exploiting the Earth's Spherical Geometry to Geolocate Images.”
 ECML/PKDD (2019).